- Restrictions

 block_group_branch_modification

-field was introduced in GitLab 16.8 with flag namedscan_result_policy_block_group_branch_modification
+field in GitLab 16.8 with flag namedscan_result_policy_block_group_branch_modification

 block_unprotecting_branches

-field was introduced in GitLab 16.4 with flag namedscan_result_policy_settings
+field in GitLab 16.4 with flag namedscan_result_policy_settings

 .
 Disabled by default. - The